Audit Modules

 Why some pages produce different results

-Your GA4 tag may behave differently across page types.
-A common pattern is that the homepage loads the CMP correctly but internal pages do not — typically because the CMP script is loaded conditionally, or a different tag container is in use for certain sections of the site.
+GA4 tags often behave differently across page types.
+A common pattern: the homepage loads the CMP correctly but internal pages don't, usually because the CMP script is conditionally loaded or a different container runs on certain sections.

 Improving crawler accuracy

-For best results, ensure the website URL on your data stream is set to a publicly accessible URL (not a password-protected staging environment).
-If your site is behind Cloudflare or a similar CDN with aggressive bot protection, you can whitelist the GA4 Audits user agent.
-Contact support for the exact user agent string to allowlist.
+Set the data stream's website URL to a publicly accessible page (not a password-protected staging environment).
+If your site uses Cloudflare or similar bot protection, allowlist the Tag & Analytics Audit user agent — contact support for the exact string.